baines/insobot/README.md

 This table shows common modules & commands.
 Refer to the top of each module's .c file for a complete listing.

+NOTE: The insobot instance on twitch prefixes most of these commands with '\\' (backslash)

 |      Module      | Description             | Command                     | Purpose                           | Permission |
 |------------------|-------------------------|-----------------------------|-----------------------------------|------------|
 | **mod_admin**    | Administrative commands | join       \<channel\>      | Force join a channel              | ADMIN      |